BrandonRomano/brandoncorp-packer-plugin/README.md

 Here's some lorem ipsum so the README doesn't feel so empty.

-And here's the v2 README.
+And here's the v2 README - typo fix.

 ## Installing the Plugin